The Science Operations Centre

 Computing

 Marsfield network access details and information about printers is available from computing help and printing for visitors webpages.
+(Access to these links may require an ATNF Unix computer account).
 A printer has been installed in the SOC Observing Area.
 Please do not modify the existing cabling of observing room computers and monitors -- these have been set up for the benefit of all users.

 A spare monitor can be made available on request for observers to plug their laptop into.

-For information specific to Parkes remote observing, refer to the new Chapter in the Parkes User Guide.
+For information specific to Parkes remote observing, refer the Parkes Users Guide.

 Phones